ver1-1a/habbo-vl64-web/README.md

-# habbo-vl64-web
+# VL64 Encoder/Decoder

-web based vl64 encoder &amp; decoder
+A web form for encoding and decoding VL64.